 How quickly can I feel better?

 This varies from patient to patient.
 Most patients feel some benefit in the first weeks after the procedure.

 How much downtime is there, after my procedure?

 There is no real downtime with this treatment.
 However, you may experience an “inflammatory phase” for a couple of days after your procedure where the treated body part, may get inflamed with some discomfort, soreness and stiffness.
 But you should be able to resume normal activities soon after if you are up to it.

-Since the stem cells were taken from your own body the risk of rejection is extraordinarily low.
+Since the regenerative cells were taken from your own body the risk of rejection is extraordinarily low.